Carved (2024 film)

 Carved is a 2024 American horror comedy film directed and written by Justin Harding and starring an ensemble cast including Peyton Elizabeth Lee, Corey Fogelmanis, Carla Jimenez, Elvis Nolasco, Jonah Lees, Wyatt Lindner, Sasha Mason, Marc-Sully Saint-Fleur, Jackson Kelly, Matty Cardarople, Ted Ferguson, DJ Qualls and Chris Elliott.
 Based on the 2018 short film of the same name, the film follows a group of teenagers on Halloween who become trapped in a historical reenactment village and are stalked by a killer pumpkin.

 Carved premiered at the Screamfest Horror Film Festival on October 17, 2024, and was released on Hulu on October 21, 2024.

 Premise

-Set in 1993, a teenage playwright, her younger brother, and a group of survivors become trapped in a historical reenactment village on Halloween night, they come together to survive an attack by a vengeful killer pumpkin.
+In 1993, a teenage playwright, her younger brother, and a group of survivors become trapped in a historical reenactment village on Halloween night; they come together to survive an attack by a vengeful killer pumpkin.

 Production

-Carved is based off of the short film of the same name (2018), which was also written and directed by Justin Harding.
+Carved is based on the short film of the same name (2018), which was also written and directed by Justin Harding.
 The short won Hulu's 2018 Huluween short film contest.
 In July 2024, it was announced that Peyton Elizabeth Lee would be the lead in the feature-length Carved film, with the rest of the cast also being revealed.